marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 -----------------

-21. What can be created using the Java Platform Module System that coudl not be created without it?
+21. What can be created using the Java Platform Module System that could not be created without it?
     (Choose all that apply.)

 A. JAR file <br>